Peer Effects in Consideration and Preferences: Extensions

-\begin{proposition} Suppose that Assumptions~\ref{ass: MM},~\ref{ass: A1},~\ref{ass: A2},~\ref{ass: A3}, and~\ref{ass: separability} are satisfied conditional on $y_{at}$ and the history $h_t$ for all possible $y_{at}$ and $h_t$.
-Also, extend the definition of $\operatorname{P}^*_a$ to allow for dependence on $y_{at}$ and the history $h_t$.
-Then, the conclusions of all propositions from Section~\ref{PIP} are still valid. \end{proposition} Since we allow consideration probabilities to be equal to 1, the dependence on past choices allows nontrivial dynamics in consideration sets.
-For example, the consideration sets may not change much over long periods of time.
-Proposition~\ref{prop: history from P} takes as input the CCPs that (now) depend on the histories of choices of everyone in the network.
-That is, it is assumed that $\operatorname{P}_{a}$ is identified.
-Since we only observe choices of agents from one network, it would be impossible to identify the CCPs conditional on \emph{all} histories without further assumptions.
-To address this difficulty, we could restrict the length of the history that affects $\operatorname{P}_a$.
-This can be done by assuming that there exists finite $K\geq1$ such that for any $k>K$, $(\mathbf{y}_{t_{k'}})_{k'=1,\dots,k}$, $v$, and $a$
+Proposition~\ref{prop: history from P} takes as an input the CCPs that (now) depend on the histories of choices made by everyone in the network, i.e., it is implicitly assumed that $\operatorname{P}_{a}$ is identified.
+Since we only observe choices made by agents from one network, it would be impossible to identify the CCPs conditional on \emph{all} histories without further assumptions.
+To address this difficulty, we could restrict the length of the history that affects $\operatorname{P}_a$.\footnote{CCPs could also be identified even if they depend on the whole choice history if one requires the impact of the remote past to decay sufficiently fast with time (see, \citealp{hardle1997review,bierens1996topics}, and \citealp{truquet2023strong} for examples).} This can be done by assuming that there exists finite $K\geq1$ such that $\operatorname{Q}_a$ and $\operatorname{R}_a$ depend only on the first $K$ components of $h_t$.
+Under this restriction, we would get that for any $k>K$, $(\mathbf{y}_{t_{k'}})_{k'=1,\dots,k}$, $v$, and $a$